-- Normal (factory default) - o Allows the user to read and change the parameters via push buttons and LCD display - Read-only - Allows the user to read the parameters from the display but modifying them is possible only via configuration software - SURV - Selectable parameters via LCD UI: channel, compatibility, Repeater -mode, FEC mode.
+- Normal (factory default) - o Allows the user to read and change the parameters via push buttons and LCD display - Read-only - Allows the user to read the parameters from the display but modifying them is not possible via LCD UI. - SURV - Selectable parameters via LCD UI: channel, compatibility, Repeater -mode, FEC mode.
 NOTE!
-Channel list always ON.
+Channel list forced ON.
 Channel list parameters must be configured properly.
-See chapter 12, Channel List for detailed information - SURV Read-only - Allows the user to read the SURV parameters from the display but modifying them is possible only via configuration software
+Asterisk () next to the power level means that the active power level is set to be lower than the current channel allows. - See chapter 12, "Channel List" for detailed information - SURV Read-only - Allows the user to read the SURV parameters from the display but modifying them is not possible via LCD UI.
+See chapter 12, "Channel List" for detailed information